 - The safe and secure storage of hazardous chemicals and sharps, being easy to lock securely and difficult to break into

-Converting a Shipping Container
+Converting a Unit

 The first step is to decide where the building is to go.
 You need to ensure that it has a solid base to be placed on – a concrete base such as in a car park or railway sleepers are excellent options.
 The space must also be easily accessible for our large delivery truck.

 You can then choose the size of the unit that you want to convert.
 There are generally three sizes – 40ft, 20ft, and 10ft in length, at 8ft 6in high, or the high cube version which is 12 inches higher.
 These containers can also be attached either horizontally, side-by-side, or vertically stacked on top of each other.